-In the past three decades, Sarayaku (un pueblo de 1,200 members fighting against oppression, and the destruction of Mother Nature and our life spaces), have done the impossible in order to prevent our sacred territories from being transformed into an industrial oil field of death.
+In the past three decades, Sarayaku (a people of 1,200 members fighting against oppression, and the destruction of Mother Nature and our life spaces), have done the impossible in order to prevent our sacred territories from being transformed into an industrial oil field of death.

 Consequently, the economic, political, and military powers have been closing in on us – pressuring, threatening, and accusing us of being separatists.
 There is discrimination against our people.
 After we built an organizational force in the 70s, for the right to land and territory, which in this period where considered uncultivated, Sarayaku has been persecuted and slandered and the leaders have been considered subversives.
 Qualified as such, they put us on the Pastaza map as a RED ZONE.
 Worse still was when in 1989 we expelled the American company Arco Oriente (now called Agip) from our territory.
 The military intelligence, infiltrated by our own indigenous brothers, continually harassed us.